 Procedures applying to Discipline, Removal and Dismissal actions:

 Investigation: The appointing authority or designee investigates the alleged misconduct or deficient performance or other circumstances indicating that grounds may exist for disciplinary action or dismissal.
 The appointing authority or designee meets with the employee to listen to the employee’s response to potential charges, deficient performance or other circumstances indicating that grounds may exist for disciplinary action or dismissal.
 An employee who is the subject of an investigation may, upon the employee’s request, have a management service employee (from the employing agency or another state agency) or an attorney present with them at an investigatory meeting or interview.
 An employee’s request for an individual to attend a meeting or interview may not unreasonably delay the meeting or interview.
-The actual attendance of a management service co-worker or an attorney may not obstruct the employer’s investigation, nor may the person be a witness to the allegations.
+The actual attendance of a management service co-worker or an attorney may not obstruct the employer’s investigation, may not be a witness to the allegations or have a role in subsequent decision making related to the investigation.

 Pre-disciplinary Notice: Prior to imposing a disciplinary action, other than reprimand, under this policy, an agency issues a pre-disciplinary notice giving an employee an opportunity to attend a pre-disciplinary meeting with the appointing authority or designee.
 The notice will include: